WirlyWirly/RomM-ES/README.md

 # Setup

-1) From the ES-DE settings menu, enable the option `Other Settings > Enable Custom Event Actions` then exit ES-DE
+1) Enable the ES-DE setting  `Other Settings > Enable Custom Event Actions`
-    * The `game-start` custom event action is what will trigger roms to be downloaded on demand.
-Be aware that while the download is happening, ES-DE will appear to stall.
-This is normal as it is waiting for the triggered script to finish its work.
+    * The [`game-start`](https://gitlab.com/es-de/emulationstation-de/-/blob/master/INSTALL.md#custom-event-scripts) custom event is what will trigger roms to be downloaded on demand when a game is first started.
+Be aware that for larger roms or slower connections, ES-DE may appear to stall until the download is complete.
-2) Clone\Download this repo and place the main `RomM-ES` folder in your `ES-DE` data directory, alongside the `gamelists` and `downloaded_media` directories.
+2) Clone\Download this repo and place the main `RomM-ES` folder in your `ES-DE` data directory (alongside the `gamelists` and `downloaded_media` directories)
-    * Relative paths are used wherever possible for the sake of portability
-3) Generate a basic 'settings.ini' file in the `RomM-ES` directory by running the script for the first time.
-Edit this file with your appropriate RomM credentials and `esde_roms` path.
+3) Run the `GameImporter.py` script to generate a template 'settings.ini' file that will appear in the `RomM-ES` directory.
+Edit the settings with your RomM credentials and `esde_roms` path.
     `python "C:\path\to\GameImporter.py"`
-4) Edit the `GameStart.bat` (windows) file with the appropriate paths for calling the `GameStart.py` script.
-Place this file in the `ES-DE/scripts/game-start/` directory.
+4) Move the `GameStart.bat` (windows) file to the `ES-DE/scripts/game-start/` directory.
+Edit this file with the correct paths to call the `GameStart.py` script.
-    * This directory may not exist, if so create it.
-Scripts in here will be called whenever a game is started in ES-DE if you have enabled the *Custom Event Actions*, as we did in step 1.
+    * If the `game-start` directory does not exist, create it.
+Scripts in this directory will be triggered between when a game is started in ES-DE and when the emulator is actually launched.

 # Notice
 Make sure to **exit** ES-DE before running the `GameImporter` script.